fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ---
-post_title: Streamline Funnel Analytics with Dynamic UTM Tags
+post_title: Streamline Funnel Analytics with Dynamic UTM Parameters
 post_author: Chris More
 post_author_avatar: cmore.png
 date: '2022-03-14'
 post_image: blog-dynamic-utm-main.png
-post_excerpt: There is love-hate relationship with UTM parameters for both developers and marketers.
-Let’s explore a solution that will improve both reporting and the collective smiles on your team.
+post_excerpt: There is love-hate relationship of UTM parameters with marketers.
+Let’s explore a technical solution for automatically adding UTM tracking codes to all of your inbound links.
 post_slug: dynamic-utm-tags
 tags: ['post', 'growth']
 post_date_in_url: false